-If an AC outlet is not working, check to make sure the OUTLET breaker located at the top left side of the AC Power Panel is ON.
+If an AC outlet is not working, check to make sure the OUTLET breaker located on the AC Power Panel is ON.
 Also check the GFCI outlets located in the forward and aft heads to make sure they have not tripped.
 Each GFCI outlet can protect several other outlets.

-INVERTER
+INVERTER POWER